 Using this definition, representatives of the USCIS conduct interviews overseas of individuals who have fled persecution and desire to be designated as refugees.
-USCIS then makes a determination of the individual's refugee status.
+USCIS then decides if the individual's eligible for refugee status.
 After an individual is determined to be a refugee, a joint effort, conducted by the DOS, the IOM, the USCIS, and National Volunteer Agencies (VOLAGS), brings certain individuals to the United States for resettlement.